Appropriation & Attribution

 The University of South Florida at St. Petersburg

 We all know that we’re not supposed to plagiarize our papers.
 But what about artists or musicians who learn their craft by copying famous predecessors?
-Are these ‘original’ works if they’re infused with the style of the masters?
 Would we call that stealing?
 Or influence?

-Music professor and computer scientist David Cope created a computer program that produces ‘original’ compositions in the style of previous composers.
-The computer-generated music sounds like Mozart or Bach, for instance, but it’s not.
+Music professor and computer scientist David Cope created a computer program that produces “original” compositions in the style of Mozart or Bach, for instance, but it’s not.
 Two CDs have been produced and sold with no legal action taken because the copyrights to the individual works expired long ago.

 Sometimes appropriation is ethically permissible and other times not.
 For example, many of our government buildings and banks have appropriated ancient Greek architectural features, such as columns and capitals, to project images we associate with democracy, wealth, and freedom.
 On the other hand, controversial instances of cultural appropriation abound, such as the NFL’s use of Native American symbols like the logo for the Washington Redskins.

-Whenever possible, we should follow the rules we learned in childhood about respecting the property rights of others: If what you want to use doesn’t belong to you, then use it only in ways that the owner permits.
+When it comes to appropriation and attribution, the laws may still be murky, but ethical behavior doesn’t have to be.
+If what you want to use doesn’t belong to you, then use it only in ways that the owner permits.
 If it’s impossible to ask for permission, then ask yourself how you would want the creation to be used or attributed if it were your own.
-And if ownership itself is the subject of debate, then the use should be subjected to a systematic moral analysis to determine what harms the appropriation might cause and whether they are justified.
-When it comes to appropriation and attribution, the laws may still be murky, but ethical behavior doesn’t have to be.”
+And if ownership itself is the subject of debate, then the use should be subjected to a systematic moral analysis to determine what harms the appropriation might cause and whether they are justified.”